Eszypher58/bamazon/README.md

 There will be four selections:

-..*View Products for Sale
+...View Products for Sale

-..*View Low Inventory
+...View Low Inventory

-..*Add to Inventory
+...Add to Inventory

-..*Add New Product
+...Add New Product

-..*QUIT
+...QUIT

 **View Products for Sale** will list out all the products durrently in invetory database.